entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 |`ent bundle run --all-mfe`| Locally run all the micro frontends |

 #### Command Details
+- `ent bundle run`:
    - The `run` command executes processes in accordance with the component type and stack, e.g `mvn spring-boot:run` is executed for a Spring Boot microservice
    - All the components in the bundle run in parallel, with the logs printed to the standard output
 ### Package
 | Command| Descriptions
 |:--|:--